 - Anything else you feel may be relevant.

-With any hack you should also look to changing your password to a secure one.
+With any hack, you should also look to changing your password to a secure one.
 If you feel the hack has been through misuse of your password, it is best to change your password on a computer that you do not normally access Limecube through in case the hacker has gained your password through Malware or Spyware.
+Also, make sure your anti-virus is up-to-date and scan your computer.

 Shutting Down Individual Sites